Anastasios084/QT-media-player/README.md

 - Playlist Drawer
 - Capability of adding a folder with songs to the playlist
 - Capability of adding a single song to the playlist
-- Album Art display (if available)
+- Album Art display (if available) + adaptive UI to dominant color of the art
 - Volume control slider
 - Timeline control slider
 - Search by Title, Artist or both